The-FinAI/PIXIU/README.md

 9. Huizhe Wu, Wei Zhang, Weiwei Shen, and Jun Wang.
 2018.
 Hybrid deep sequential modeling for social text-driven stock prediction.
 In Proceedings of the 27th ACM international conference on information and knowledge management.
 1627–1630.

-This dataset, along with the model and evaluation benchmark, is available in an open-source format to support future research in the financial AI sector.
-More details about the dataset and its usage can be found in the README in the "Instruction Tuning Data" directory.

 ## Benchmark

-In this section, we provide a detailed performance analysis of Finma compared to other leading models, including ChatGPT, GPT-4, and BloombergGPT.
-For this analysis, we've chosen a range of tasks and metrics that span various aspects of financial Natural Language Processing.
+In this section, we provide a detailed performance analysis of FinMA compared to other leading models, including ChatGPT, GPT-4, and BloombergGPT et al. For this analysis, we've chosen a range of tasks and metrics that span various aspects of financial Natural Language Processing and financial prediction.

 | Dataset | Metrics | GPT NeoX | OPT 66B | BLOOM | Chat GPT | GPT 4 | Bloomberg GPT | FinMA 7B | FinMA 30B | FinMA 7B-full |
 |---|---|---|---|---|---|---|---|---|---|---|